LayoutitStudio/cssQuake/README.md

 ## Embedding

 cssQuake can run inside an iframe.
-Add `relayKeys=1` only if the parent page wants filtered gameplay key events from the focused game iframe:
+Add `relayKeys=1` if the parent page wants filtered gameplay key events from the focused game iframe:

 ```html
 <iframe